Zhuojuewang/DataVis_Final_Project/README.md

     <img src="man/MarketAnalysisLegality.png" align="center" width="100%"  />

-    From the market capitalization analysis, we find that Binance is the biggest cryptocurrency exchange and Bitcoin occupies the largest market cap in the cryptocurrency market.
+    From the market capitalization analysis, I find that Binance is the biggest cryptocurrency exchange and Bitcoin occupies the largest market cap in the cryptocurrency market.

     <img src="man/MarketAnalysisMarketCap.png" align="center" width="100%"  />